8 Questions to Ask Before Starting the Adoption Process

 6. Are you patient enough to successfully complete pre- and post-adoption placement counseling?

 All agencies, public and private, will require you to complete some counseling before and after you adopt.
 Do you welcome that support or do you view it as intrusive and unwelcome?

 7. Are you ready to be 100% honest and transparent with the agency worker?

 The worker will evaluate you, your home, financial records, employers, family, medical and psychiatric history, criminal background and so forth to see if you are likely to become a good parent.
 It’s important to understand that the agency worker is not looking for perfect parents.
 She or he is looking for your honesty and a reasonably good match with a child in need of a loving home.

 8. Have you had a major life event in the past 12 months?

 For instance, have you separated from or lost a partner, moved across the country, experienced the death of someone close, lost your job, married your new love, suffered a significant illness or accepted major new job duties?
 If so please let your significant life events settle in for a while, then re-evaluate whether or not you still want to adopt.
 Avoid adopting as a remedy for or as an add-on to another major life event.
-Adoption of a child is a major life event in its own right.
+The adoption process is a major life event in its own right.
 It is unwise to couple it with another life event.